 Visiting Scholars Program

-The Visiting Scholar Program at the Harriman Institute provides doctoral candidates, faculty members, and scholars from or with ties to Russia, Eurasia, and East-Central Europe with the opportunity to take advantage of Columbia’s resources to further their research and scholarship.
+The Visiting Scholar Program at the Harriman Institute offers doctoral candidates, faculty members, and scholars whose research focuses on Russia, Eurasia, and East-Central Europe the opportunity to take advantage of Columbia’s resources to further their research and scholarship.
 A visiting appointment is a non-stipendiary position lasting a period of between one month and one year, with an option to extend for up to one additional year.
 Visiting scholars receive Columbia University library access and borrowing privileges, a temporary Columbia University ID card, and an email address.

 What You Need To Know